tcollier/whirled_peas/README.md

 A Whirled Peas application consists of the following required pieces

 - [The application](doc/application.md) - the code that is to be visualized, it dictates the frame contents and playback speed
-- [The template factory](doc/template_factory.md) - builds templates to convert frame from the application into terminal graphics
+- [The template factory](doc/template_factory.md) - builds templates to convert frames from the application into terminal graphics

-These pieces are configured as following
+These pieces are configured as follows

 ```ruby
 # visualize.rb